EricThomson/deepglue/docs/usage.md

     pip install deepglue

-Or clone repo and do dev install with:
+Or clone repo and do editable install with:

     pip install -e .